-American Schools and Hospitals Abroad
+American Schools and Hospitals Abroad (ASHA)

 We are honored to have received not one, but two ASHA grants.
-Not only does this support the construction of two more Lubuto libraries, it is also an important recognition of the tremendous benefits that America’s public libraries and librarians can to contribute to global education.
+Not only has this supported the construction of two more Lubuto libraries, it is also an important recognition of the tremendous benefits that America’s public libraries and librarians can to contribute to global education.
 The ASHA grants, which specifically provide funding for construction costs and the purchase of commodities, will support Lubuto Library Partners in continuing to provide critical services and programs to vulnerable children and local communities.